-New College, comprised of an on-campus program and its LifeTrack program for adult students, is The University of Alabama’s commitment to providing personalized higher education.
+New College, comprised of an Interdisciplinary Studies program for on-campus students and its LifeTrack program for distance students, is The University of Alabama’s commitment to providing personalized higher education.
 It is an interdisciplinary liberal arts program where highly motivated undergraduate students craft individualized courses of study, or "depth studies," consistent with their interests, aptitude, temperament, and skills.
 Each student, with the assistance of a dedicated advisor, builds a depth study that includes coursework from across the University, supplemented by study abroad, community-based learning, research opportunities, and independent or self-directed study.
-Both on-campus and distance students have the opportunity to learn in highly interactive seminar environments.
+Both on-campus and distance students in the Interdisciplinary Studies programs have the opportunity to learn in highly interactive seminar environments.
+New College also is home to the Applied Liberal Arts and Sciences degree, a multidisciplinary degree-completion program for on-campus students who have earned at least 80 credit hours.

 Programs

 The major objective of New College is to create an opportunity for a highly individualized education that allows students to draw from the resources of all University classes and faculty.
 New College's Interdisciplinary Studies curriculum has two principle elements.
 The first element is the depth study, which is the student’s area of concentration.
-Students are also expected to develop their own independent or self-directed studies and out-of-class learning experiences to enhance their understanding of the subject of their depth studies and to add to their learning experiences.
-The second element is the general education component, which provides students with opportunities to integrate humanities, social sciences, and natural sciences beyond their depth study.
+The second element is the New College seminar component, which provides students with opportunities to explore integrative themes spanning the humanities, social sciences, and natural sciences.
 The interdisciplinary experience in New College affords excellent preparation for students with ambitions for graduate study or for professional careers in various areas, including law and medicine.
+The Applied Liberal Arts and Sciences program provides an opportunity for students to complete the requirements of two existing minors to earn their B.A. degree.

 Faculty